LamaAni/filebase_api/README.md

-Implementing the stratis low-impact webserver in multiple languages may prove very helpful for dockerized (or pod running) micros-services and processing jobs; it may provide an easy way to generate an interface for monitoring and interacting with running containers or allow web interfaces to be created for visual monitoring, without little to no impact on the required resources.
+Implementing the stratis low-impact webserver in multiple languages may prove very helpful for dockerized (or pod running) micros-services and processing jobs; it may provide an easy way to generate an interface for monitoring and interacting with running containers or allow web interfaces to be created for visual monitoring, with little to no impact on the required resources.

 ## Currently under consideration
 1. Python, using Jinja as template backend.
 This would prove very helpful for data science processing.